SeanKilleen/seankilleen.github.io/_posts/2022-10-03-analyzing-va-townhall-comments.md

 * I fiddled with this stuff a bunch over the course of an evening.
 Don't want anyone to get the impression that I just turn this sort of thing out stream-of-consciousness. :smile:
 * You can suggest edits to this page.
 There's a link at the top.
 Take me up on it!

-## The Ingredients today
+## The Ingredients

-I used the following to help me out today:
+I used the following to help me out:

 * Artoo.js
 * jq